Nick Ahmed Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 21st across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).

-- Tigers pitchers combine to surrender 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- The Tigers rank 20th in baseball in home runs surrendered (76 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.